-Indicator 6.6.c Chemicals and application methods are selected to minimize risk tonon-target species and sites.
+Indicator 6.6.c Chemicals and application methods are selected to minimize risk tonon-target species and FSC-US Forest Management Standard Page 55 of 127 sites.
 When considering the choice between aerial and ground application, the forest owner or manager evaluates the comparative risk to non-target species and sites, the comparative risk of worker exposure, and the overall amount and type of chemicals required.